-Factory fitted Solar Energy System
+8.24 Solar panel Factory fitted Solar Energy System

-Depending on specification, your motorhome may be fitted with a solar panel of up to 200W, and if a solar panel is fitted then a suitable solar regulator will also be installed.
-This solar panel and regulator may provide additional 12V power whenever sunlight is available to the panel, and this will be directed to the PSU.
+Your motorhome is fitted with a solar panel of up to 200W along with a suitable solar regulator.
+This solar panel and regulator may provide additional 12V power whenever sunlight is available to the panel which will be directed to the PSU.